LibreTexts/ngshare/docs/appendix/jupyterlab_extensions.rst

 We have made good progress porting the extensions to JupyterLab, but we are not quite finished.
 This document contains notes on the progress for all of the extensions.

+Here's a `link <https://github.com/jupyter/nbgrader/issues/1006>`_ to an existing issue relating to this.

 Assignment List
 ---------------